YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

   <br>
   __Recommended value: `Xoroshiro128PlusPlus`__
 31. Whether to use the faster random generator for world generation.<br>
-    * If `true`, `Random` calls involved in world generation will use faster random generator you chose in `random-generator`.
+    * If `true`, `Random` calls involved in world generation will use faster random generator you chose in `random-generator` above.
 The world generation will be slightly different from vanilla.
     * If `false`, `Random` calls involved in world generation will use legacy random generator of vanilla.
   <br><br>
   __Recommended value: `true`__